barryclark/jekyll-now/_posts/TDDs-legacy-cousin.md

 To keep code quality and productivity high, we need good modularity: I can build my feature without touching code that belongs to other teams, and other teams can build their feature without needing my permission.

+This is Single Responsibility Principle - a module (or cluster) should only have one reason to change, and a reason to change should be expressible in a module (or cluster).
+If not, refactor to make this true, then make the change.

 <Diamond module picture>

 <link to Arlo's articles here>